GreyTeddy/searching_things/README.md

 # Search Things

 An extension to search using multiple sites at once!

 ## Features
 - It creates a group of tabs of different websites that use the search term provided
   - The group is named after the search term.
-- The extension can be shown through a keyboard shortcut
+- The extension can be shown through a keyboard shortcut.
   - The shortcut can be changed in the Extensions Settings.
   - Defaults:
     - Windows/Linux: `Control` + `Shift` + `S`